Frequently Asked Questions Regarding Our ELLs & ESL/Bilingual ProgramAre all the students in bilingual education

 TBE and TPI Eligibility is based on the scores and levels of the English language proficiency assessment.
-If the student's Overall Composite Level is less than 5.0 in the Screener or ACCESS assessments the student is eligible for the full time or partime bilingual or ESL Programs.
+If the student's Overall Composite Level is less than 5.0 in the Screener or ACCESS assessments the student is eligible for the full time or part-time bilingual or ESL Programs.

-Why does my child has to take the English proficiency screener upon enrollment?
+Why does my child have to take the English proficiency screener upon enrollment?

-According to the Illinois School Code any students that the parents indicate that there is a second language spoken at home will be administered an English language proficiency assessment called the SCREENER.
+According to the Illinois School Code, any students that the parents indicate that there is a second language spoken at home will be administered an English language proficiency assessment called the SCREENER.
 Students will be assessed in listening, speaking, reading, and writing.
-TBE and TPI Eligibility based on English language proficiency is as follows: If the Overall Composite Score is less than 5.0 the student is eligible for the bilingual or ESL program.
+TBE and TPI Eligibility based on English language proficiency are as follows: If the Overall Composite Score is less than 5.0 the student is eligible for the bilingual or ESL program.